miguelfagundez/Movie-Journal/README.md

 A new Flutter application.

+If you want to run this code, you need to get your API Key into https://developers.themoviedb.org/ , later you need to paste your key into lib/src/utils/constants.dart

 ## Visual result:
 <p align = "center">
 <img src="/images/01.png" width="250"> <img src="/images/02.png" width="250"> <img src="/images/03.png" width="250">